 Ocado Group (OCDO) Earns Buy Rating from Peel Hunt

-Peel Hunt restated their buy rating on shares of Ocado Group (LON:OCDO) in a report published on Monday.
-Peel Hunt currently has a GBX 570 ($7.88) price target on the stock.
+Ocado Group (LON:OCDO)‘s stock had its “buy” rating reaffirmed by investment analysts at Peel Hunt in a research report issued on Wednesday.

-A number of other brokerages have also commented on OCDO.
-Deutsche Bank restated a sell rating on shares of Ocado Group in a research note on Friday, March 16th.
-Numis Securities lowered shares of Ocado Group to an add rating and set a GBX 650 ($8.98) price target for the company. in a research note on Tuesday, March 20th.
-Goldman Sachs lowered shares of Ocado Group to a neutral rating and set a GBX 540 ($7.46) price target for the company. in a research note on Wednesday, March 21st.
-Morgan Stanley boosted their price target on shares of Ocado Group from GBX 380 ($5.25) to GBX 545 ($7.53) and gave the company an overweight rating in a research note on Thursday, January 25th.
-Finally, Royal Bank of Canada boosted their price target on shares of Ocado Group from GBX 320 ($4.42) to GBX 525 ($7.25) and gave the company a sector performer rating in a research note on Friday, January 26th.
-Four equities research analysts have rated the stock with a sell rating, six have given a hold rating and five have assigned a buy rating to the company’s stock.
-The stock presently has an average rating of Hold and a consensus target price of GBX 396.20 ($5.47).
+Other equities research analysts also recently issued reports about the stock.
+Deutsche Bank reiterated a “sell” rating and set a GBX 200 ($2.81) price target on shares of Ocado Group in a report on Friday, January 19th.
+Credit Suisse Group reiterated an “outperform” rating and set a GBX 480 ($6.74) price target on shares of Ocado Group in a report on Monday, January 22nd.
+Morgan Stanley lifted their price target on shares of Ocado Group from GBX 380 ($5.33) to GBX 545 ($7.65) and gave the stock an “overweight” rating in a report on Thursday, January 25th.
+Royal Bank of Canada lifted their price target on shares of Ocado Group from GBX 320 ($4.49) to GBX 525 ($7.37) and gave the stock a “sector performer” rating in a report on Friday, January 26th.
+Finally, Citigroup reiterated a “buy” rating and set a GBX 400 ($5.61) price target on shares of Ocado Group in a report on Tuesday, December 12th.
+Four research analysts have rated the stock with a sell rating, six have given a hold rating and five have issued a buy rating to the company.
+Ocado Group currently has an average rating of “Hold” and an average price target of GBX 396.20 ($5.56).

-COPYRIGHT VIOLATION WARNING: “Ocado Group (OCDO) Earns Buy Rating from Peel Hunt” was first published by Macon Daily and is the sole property of of Macon Daily.
-If you are reading this report on another domain, it was copied illegally and reposted in violation of US and international copyright laws.
-The correct version of this report can be accessed at https://macondaily.com/2018/03/29/ocado-group-ocdo-earns-buy-rating-from-peel-hunt.html.
+COPYRIGHT VIOLATION NOTICE: This piece of content was first published by Macon Daily and is the property of of Macon Daily.
+If you are viewing this piece of content on another domain, it was copied illegally and reposted in violation of US & international copyright & trademark laws.
+The legal version of this piece of content can be viewed at https://macondaily.com/2018/04/04/ocado-group-ocdo-earns-buy-rating-from-peel-hunt-2.html.

 About Ocado Group